See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Yan H, Yang W, Zhou F, Li X, Pan Q, Shen Z, Han G, Newell-Fugate A, Tian Y, Majeti R, Liu W4, Xu Y, Wu C, Allred K, Allred C, Sun Y, Guo S. Estrogen Improves Insulin Sensitivity and Suppresses Gluconeogenesis via the Transcription Factor Foxo1.
 Diabetes.
 2018 Nov 28. pii: db180638. doi: 10.2337/db18-0638 [Epub ahead of print].

-One of the aims of the research program at the Kentucky College of Osteopathic Medicine is student-lead.
+One of the Kentucky College of Osteopathic Medicine (KYCOM) research program aims is that it is student-led.

 The program seeks to reinforce KYCOM’s mission statement by encouraging students to participate in research and cultivating an appreciation of lifelong scholarly activity by providing students with the opportunity to learn research techniques and practices.
-KYCOM students are invited to apply for the summer research program through the KYCOM Student Research Application.
+One of the ways this is accomplished is through the KYCOM summer research program.

-Students have the opportunity to present their research work at regional, national and international conferences and during KYCOM Research Day.
+Students have an opportunity to present their research work at regional, national and international conferences and during KYCOM Research Day.

 Prospective students are encouraged to view the faculty research tab to discover topics of interest.